ClandininLab/brainsss2/README.md

 The script should be launched by running the [preprocess.sh](scripts/preprocess.sh) script.
 This is simply a wrapper for [preprocess.py](scripts/preprocess.py), which is necessary in order to properly configure the slurm job.
 The shell script may require modifications for the local SLURM configuration, such as queue names.

 ### Full run (fly building + preprocessing)
+# ashlu clarify what "fly building" means
+# ashlu "base directory for flies" in confusing because "for" sounds like loop
 In order to perform the entire building and preprocessing workflow, the command would be:

 ```shell